Don't Wake Daddy: Reception

+Legacy

 The game served as the inspiration for a series of 1990s works by German artist Martin Kippenberger.
 Kippenberger used the symbols for the different "noises" in the game to plan a cycle of wood-carvings and oil paintings.
 A children's book based on the game, Don't Wake Daddy: Late-Night Snack, was published by Scholastic Corporation in 2001.